georgeglarson/venice-ai-for-brave-leo/README.md

 - The tool creates a backup of your configuration before making any changes
 - No data is sent to any server except when you use Leo AI helper with Venice.AI

+### Windows SmartScreen Warning

+When running the executable on Windows, you may see a "Windows protected your PC" message from SmartScreen.
+This happens because the executable isn't digitally signed with a certificate.

+To run the application:
+1. Click "More info" on the warning dialog
+2. Click "Run anyway" to proceed

+This is a standard security feature in Windows for applications downloaded from the internet.
+The source code is fully open and available for inspection on GitHub.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests.